How to resize logical volume management devices that use Azure Disk Encryption

 sudo pvs

-Screenshot showing the code that shows the physical volume list.
-The result is highlighted.
+Screenshot showing the code that shows the physical volume list with the result highlighted.

 10. Extend the VG by adding the new PV to it: